liangdu1/onespan-sign-apex-sdk/README.md

 * Get Signature
 * Update Signature
 * Delete Signature

+## Reserved Keywords
+Due to Salesforce's internal keyword handling and the custom serialization logic in this SDK, the following keywords are considered reserved and will be rewritten to avoid conflicts during payload construction:

+`enum` `from` `group` `NEW` `PACKAGE` `_x` `_X`

+Avoid including reserved words in your transaction name, template name, transaction description, role ID, or other outbound fields, as this may lead to unexpected API behavior or failure.

+---

 ##License##
 This OneSpan Apex SDK is released under the following [license](/LICENSE).